Tools & calculators

 How to use the TRT dosage calculator

-This guide shows you exactly how to enter values, choose frequency, and read the outputs without creating timing noise or unit errors.
+This guide shows you how to enter values, choose frequency, and read the outputs without creating timing noise or unit mistakes.

 Accurate inputs → predictable outputs → cleaner bloodwork decisions.